Dhivehi Premier League: Current clubs

-All-time Dhivehi Premier League table
+All-time table

 The all-time Dhivehi Premier League table is a cumulative record of all match results, points and goals of every team that has played in the Premier League since its inception in 2015.
-The table that follows is accurate as of the end of the 2021–22 season.
-Teams in bold are part of the 2022–23 Premier League.
+The table that follows is accurate as of the end of the 2022 season.
+Teams in bold are part of the 2025/26 Premier League.